nikfrank/snoop-hooks/README.md

 ```

-(( NB - following are left for the author to complete refactoring to hooks ))

 ### menu hover dropdown -> header

 Our app has no bite... just a bunch of form elements.
 Snoop wants to put a header at the top of the page that lets us set our favourite g-funk rapper to appear